liuda-chuzdiuk/air-alarms/README.md

 python manage.py runserver # starts Django Server
 ```

-## Features
+## Info

-Bar chart of air alarms in the regions of Ukraine by their number in real time
+Bar chart of air alarms in the regions of Ukraine by their number in real time.
+Notice, that the air alarm in Luhansk oblast  does not end for a long time.
+Also we don't have information about temporarily occupied Kherson oblast.

 ## Demo